jpegleg/volcanica-pki/README.md

 new_volcano_ca devhosts root@lansegmentssomething.local
 ```

-The first argument can be anything desired for the key ID.
-In the example we use the `machine-id` value.
+The first argument can be anything desired for the key ID, although it is best to have the name pattern understood and used consistently.
 The second argument is the gpg key id or key email.

 Sign the host_key used by each server (send the public host key over to the PKI server):